CSS-Electronics/api-examples/README.md

-# Python CAN bus API examples | CANedge
+# CAN bus API examples (Python/MATLAB) | CANedge

-This project includes Python examples of how to process MF4 log files with CAN/LIN data from your [CANedge](https://www.csselectronics.com/) data loggers.
-The examples focus on the use of our Python API modules (canedge_browser, mdf_iter, can_decoder) for use with the CANedge log file formats (MF4, MFC, MFE, MFM).
-However, you'll also find other API examples incl. for the asammdf Python API, MATLAB, S3 and more.
+This project includes Python and MATLAB examples of how to process MF4 log files with CAN/LIN data from your [CANedge](https://www.csselectronics.com/) data loggers.
+Most examples focus on the use of our Python API modules (`canedge_browser`, `mdf_iter`, `can_decoder`) for use with the CANedge log file formats (`MF4`, `MFC`, `MFE`, `MFM`).
+However, you'll also find other script examples incl. for the asammdf Python API, MATLAB, S3 and more.

 ---
 ## Features